datanav/docs/technical/tripletex-membercare.rst

      - "string"

-Tripletex Customer to Membercare Companies
+Tripletex Customer to MemberCare Companies
 ------------------------------------------
-Every Tripletex Customer will be synchronized with a Membercare Companies.
+Every Tripletex Customer will be synchronized with a MemberCare Companies.

-Once a link between a Tripletex Customer and a Membercare Companies is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Customer and a MemberCare Companies is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Customer and a Membercare Companies:
+The following properties are synchronized between a Tripletex Customer and a MemberCare Companies:

 .. list-table::
    :header-rows: 1

    * - Tripletex Customer Property
-     - Membercare Companies Property
+     - MemberCare Companies Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - name
      - companyName
      - "string"